Follow this 14-step SEO Audit checklist to find SEO errors and boost your Google rankings.

 [Image Source]

 Testing and rewriting your title tags and meta descriptions is an easy win for SEO because it’s quick to implement and requires no technical SEO knowledge.
 First, you want to check that none of your pages have the same title tags or meta tags.
-You should’ve already done this in our second step, but if not, go back and do that now.
 You can find the instructions on how to find duplicate title and meta tags here.

 Next, we want to punch up your top pages’ title tags and meta descriptions to make it more likely that people opt to click through to your page from the SERP.
 Remember that meta description information is designed to give people a very clear idea of the content you’re offering, thus encouraging them to click.
 Keep those descriptions short, sweet, and to the point — and also make sure they’re unique as well.